 Number: Choose this if you only want to collect numerical values.
 There is an option to select whole numbers only.
 Field can also have a min or max.
 Member records can also be enabled to "show summation checkbox."
 This allows a parent record to inherit the sum of its children's values for that field.
 Example: Acme East Coast Division has a value of 5 for their 'employe count' custom field and Acme West Coast Division shows 9.
 Using this summation functionality, Acme US can automatically show 14 employees for their 'employee count' custom field.

 Set of Options: If you want to be able to provide one set of options to choose from, select this field type.
 There's also a checkbox to allow multiple selections.
-Learn more about how to set up and edit a "set of options" custom field.

 5 - Sections